Guidelines for setting up a Python file at DreamHost

 Line endings

-Make sure to use UNIX style newlines, not Windows.
+Make sure to use UNIX-style newlines, not Windows.

-Viewing output
+Viewing the output

-If you want to view printed output from your Python code, you must add this as the first line of output:
+If you want to view the printed output from your Python code, you must add this as the first line of output:

 print("Content-type: text/html\n\n")

-Make sure to use Python 3 parenthesis when creating a print statement.
+Make sure you use print() when creating a print statement.
+See this page for more information about using Python3 parentheses.

 Hello World! example